achevrot/impunity/_sources/quickstart.rst.txt

 Getting started
 ===============

+**Impunity** (/ɪmˈpjuː.nə.ti/) is a Python library that enables static analysis of code annotations to ensure coherence and consistency of physical units.
+It provides a framework for developers to annotate their Python code with physical units and automatically verifies if the units are compatible and adhere to predefined coherence rules.

 This guide will help you get started with using **Impunity** to ensure coherence and consistency of physical units in your Python code.
-To do so, it uses the `Pint <https://pint.readthedocs.io/en/stable/>`_ to check if units in annotations are compatible.
+To do so, it uses the `Pint <https://pint.readthedocs.io/en/stable/>`_ library to check if units in annotations are compatible between each other.

 Installation
 ------------